-IMC has continually monitored guidance issued by the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), industry groups, and others.
+IMC is continually monitoring guidance issued by the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), industry groups, and others.
 We have reviewed the reopening plans of some of the key players in the office, retail, hospitality, and gaming sectors for best practices, consulted with suppliers and service contractors, and have tracked mandates and recommendations of federal, state, and local governments for the jurisdictions in which IMC operates.
-In addition, IMC has engaged an Emory University-based epidemiologist to consult in the preparation and implementation of this reopening program.
-Finally, IMC has tapped a cross-functional team on its own staff to produce a set of protocols to guide the process of reopening our facilities.
-Our requirements for operating Markets at this time are detailed here and may be added to or adjusted at any time as new information becomes available.
+In addition, IMC has engaged an Emory University-based epidemiologist, Dr. Carlos del Rio, to consult in the preparation and implementation of our procedures.
+Finally, IMC has tapped a cross-functional team on its own staff to produce a set of protocols for our facilities.
+Our requirements for operating daily business and Markets are detailed here and may be added to or adjusted at any time as new information becomes available.

 - Building access points will be controlled to manage the flow of customers at entrances and exits.